-Primero was awarded the packages of work after being recognised for the company’s deep understanding of lithium project development and the demonstrated successful delivery of engineering studies, design and construction projects for both Galaxy and their peers in Tawana and Pilbara Minerals.
+Primero was awarded the packages of work after being recognised for the company’s deep understanding of lithium project development and the demonstrated successful delivery of engineering studies, design and construction projects for both Galaxy and their peers at Tawana and Pilbara Minerals.

 Scope for the studies includes, but is not limited to: